didzisdti/dtikube_service/docs/4-Automation/Ansible-node-setup.md

 WSL is already chosen for other activities, the Ansible will also reside on WSL and will utilise Execution Environment (EE).

 ## Ansible Setup
-For executing our first ansible playbook we will deal with start with the basics of the setup
+For executing our first ansible playbook we will start with the basics of the setup

 ## Setup Pre-requisites
 ```bash